paypal/paypal-ios/docs/Card/README.md

 cardRequest.threeDSecureRequest = ThreeDSecureRequest(sca: .always)
 ```

-### 5. Approve the order using Payments SDK
+### 6. Approve the order using Payments SDK

-Approve the order using your `CardClient`.
+Call `CardClient#approveOrder` to approve the order.

-Call `CardClient#approveOrder` to approve the order, and then handle results:
+Implement `CardDelegate` in your `ViewController` to listen for result notifications from the SDK:

 ```swift
 extension MyViewController: CardDelegate {